 Dog-Friendly Dining in London

 If you’re struggling to find dog-friendly places to eat, consider heading to one of London’s street food markets or market halls.
 Many of them are dog-friendly, with the best listed in this guide.
 There’s sixteen options listed, from Borough to Mayfield to Camden.
+Dogs are required to be leashed, plus I recommend avoiding busy times or carrying small dogs.

 Dog-Friendly Accommodation in London

 If you’re visiting the United Kingdom capital with your dog, you’ll need to organise some dog-friendly accommodation.
-Luckily there’s a wide range of dog-friendly accommodation in London.
+Luckily there’s a wide range of dog-friendly hotels in London, whether you’re looking for somewhere luxurious or a more affordable place to stay.

 It’s also worthwhile considering an Airbnb, particularly if you’re staying for longer and wishing to self-cater.
 I stayed in a wonderful studio flat in Islington during my first visit to London with my dog.